uzukwujp/darey-devops-pbl-projetcs/project62/project62c.md

 * Get the kibana service's NodePort:

+Since this is a practice project, we're using a simpler approach to access Kibana called **NodePort**.

+This exposes Kibana on a specific port on each node in the cluster, similar to opening a specific door on each building in a practice village.
+While convenient, keep in mind that NodePort might be less secure than using a load balancer in real-world scenarios.

+For projects requiring scalability, reliability, and advanced routing, choose a load balancer instead.

 ```
 kubectl get service kibana-logging -n kube-system
 ```
 * Forward the port to your local machine (using caution for security):

+**Port forwarding** is useful for accessing a private service from the outside world by directing external traffic to a specific device on your network.
+Think of it like opening a specific door in your house for someone outside to reach a hidden room.
+It's handy for running personal servers, gaming with friends, or remotely accessing devices when away from home.
+But remember, use it with caution as it creates an open pathway, so prioritize strong passwords and proper security measures.

 ```
 kubectl port-forward service/kibana-logging -n kube-system 5601:5601